 Making Preserved Lemons

 If you have a bounty of fresh lemons, preserve them in salt to savor their deliciousness at any time of the year.
-This is a guide about making preserved lemons
+This is a page about making preserved lemons

 My mother has always cooked fantastic authentic Moroccan dishes all my life.
 As I learned how to cook, I realized there was one ingredient in these dishes that truly stood out: preserved lemons.
 It's got an unusual lemony taste that can't be substituted.
 The flavours really strike all your senses.
 We use it to cook with our meats, as a depth to our salad dressings, or just put a bit on the sides of our dishes as a type of chutney.
 A good jar of preserved lemons could cost you $15 to $30 at the shops.
 Skip it and make your own.